ligato/docs/docs/user-guide/get-vpp-agent.md

 * ARM64 (AArch64)

 !!!
 Note
-    Details and procedures for working with ARM64 images are found [here](arm64.md).
-The steps covered in this section are based on the AMD64 x86_64 images.
+    For more details and for working with ARM64, see [arm64](arm64.md).
+The steps covered in this section use the AMD64 x86_64 images.

 ** Included in the pre-built production image:**